 These HOA legal responsibilities exist to protect the community and its well-being.
 As a board member, the best way to protect yourself from legal liability is to do your job well.
 It’s not enough to familiarize yourself with the association’s governing documents and state laws.
 You must make sure your actions are compliant.
 As long as you act with care, within the extent of your authority, and in the best interest of the association, you have nothing to worry about.

 Most homeowners associations seek legal assistance from an HOA management company to cover their bases.
-If you require help, don’t hesitate to contact us.
+If you require help, reach out to us at (855) 238-8488 or email us at firstname.lastname@example.org.